Filing a Work Injury Claim: The Ins and Outs

 There may be other types of damages available, too.
 To determine the damages your specific case could garner you, it’s best to speak to a qualified legal professional who can evaluate your injury and accident to the fullest.

-When You Can File a Work Place Injury Claim
+When Can File a Work Injury Claim?

 Workers’ compensation is not the answer to every injury that occurs in the workplace.
 In fact, sometimes it’s not even possible.
-There are a number of situations in which a work place injury claim is either the only choice, or could garner the victim more compensation.
+There are a number of situations in which a legal work injury claim is either the only choice, or could garner the victim more compensation.
 Some of these include:

 - Your employer doesn’t have workers’ compensation insurance.